 Is there any place in Fort Worth that’s more fun, funky, and pet- and pedestrian-friendly than Magnolia Avenue?
 Here's our top picks for where to eat and drink.

-Stir Crazy Baked Goods (serving both sweet and savory items) opened their second storefront, and Melt Ice Creams recently moved onto Magnolia.
+Stir Crazy Baked Goods and Melt Ice Creams offer sweet and savory items to hungry patrons.
 Both stores use other local products (like beer from Rahr and Sons Brewing Company and coffee from nearby Avoca Coffee Roasters) in their goodies.

 Brewed is a hybrid coffeehouse/gastropub/beer garden.
 The Bearded Lady is a pub with excellent food.
 Chimera Brewing Company offers a dozen or so house-made brews along with a pizza-heavy menu concepted by the Italian co-owner.
 Fixture Kitchen and Social Lounge is a bright spot to get brunch, or have a beverage on the pleasantly shaded, pocket-sized patio.

 Salute to the Old Guard

 Paris Coffee Shop, Benito’s Mexican Cuisine and King Tut Restaurant have fed folks in the neighborhood for decades.
 Paris gets the win for longest tenure –– the Smith family has run the restaurant on Magnolia and Hemphill since the early 70s.
 Spiral Diner, Fort Worth’s first (and only) solely vegan restaurant arrived on Magnolia in the early 2000s, and provides a soy- and gluten-free menu for diners with allergies.
 Spiral even offers a vegan beer and wine menu.

 PC: Big Kahuna Burger at Spiral Diner, Christina Bluford